 Many of our string students perform as regular contracted members or substitutes with the Arkansas Symphony Orchestra, the Pine Bluff Symphony Orchestra, the Fort Smith Symphony, and the South Arkansas Symphony.
 UCA houses a Community School of Music, and many students are active teachers within this program.

 Audition dates are announced in the fall semester.
-Please contact Christy Hoffman in the music office at (501) 450-3163 or firstname.lastname@example.org to schedule an audition time.
+Please contact the music office at (501) 450-5750 or email@example.com to schedule an audition time.
 Recordings can be accepted in lieu of live auditions.
 If you wish to apply without a live audition, please send a recording of your playing when submitting a scholarship application.
 Applications can be mailed to:

 Prospective students take a single audition to determine both their acceptance into the program and eligibility for departmental scholarships.
 Scholarship awards are based on ability and need, and can be added to academic scholarships from the university up to the state limit on aid.
 A student need not be a music major to receive a music scholarship.

 We strongly encourage all applicants to investigate additional scholarship opportunities, including UCA academic scholarships, the Arkansas Challenge (Lottery) Scholarship, and UCA Foundation scholarships.